jmgomezl/NexusLend/README.md

 2. Set the Root Directory to the project root and use `npm install && npm run build && npm run api` or simply `npm install && npm run api` as the Start Command.
 3. Add environment variables in Render (OPERATOR_ID, OPERATOR_KEY, KYC_PRIVATE_KEY, NETWORK=testnet, etc.).
 4. Once Render deploys the Fastify API, update the Vite dashboard build (`VITE_API_BASE=https://your-render-url npm run build`) and deploy the `dist/` folder (e.g., GitHub Pages).

+For GitHub Pages: set `base: '/NexusLend/'` in `dashboard-app/vite.config.js`, run the Vite build with the Render API URL, copy `dashboard-app/dist` into the repo’s `docs/` folder, and enable Pages → “main /docs”.